attractivechaos/plb2/README.md

 ## <a name="conclusion"></a>Discussions

+The most well-known and the longest running language benchmark is the [Computer Language Benchmark Games][clbg].
+Plb2 differs in that it includes more recent languages (e.g. Nim and Crystal), more language runtimes (e.g. PyPy and LuaJIT), more tasks, comes with more uniform implementations and focuses more on the performance of the language itself without library functions.
+It complements the Computer Language Benchmark Games.

+One important area that plb2 does not evaluate is the performance of memory allocation and/or garbage collection.
+This may contribute more to practical performance than generating machine code.
+Nonetheless, it is challenging to design a realistic micro-benchmark to evaluate memory allocation.
+If the built-in allocator in a language implementation does not work well, we can implement customized memory allocator just for the specific task but this, in my view, would not represent typical use cases.

 ## <a name="table"></a>Appendix: Timing on Apple M1 Macbook Pro

 |Label    |Language  |Runtime|Version| nqueen | matmul | sudoku | bedcov |